Phase behavior of hard circular arcs: results

 The importance and relevance of these questions also emerge from investigating systems of hard infinitesimally--thin major circular arcs with a larger value of $\uptheta$.
 In these cases, more than one cluster hexagonal phase branches can be observed; these are separated by what would seem as a first--order phase transition [Fig. \ref{figura1sezione4_C} (a)].
-Such a discontinuous phase behavior can be also appreciated by examining the evolution of $\uprho^{\star}$ in the course of a Monte Carlo numerical simulation: an abrupt jump in the values of $\uprho^{\star}$ is frequently observed [Fig. \ref{figura1sezione4_C} (b)].
+Such a discontinuous phase behavior can be also appreciated by examining the evolution of $\uprho^{\star}$ in the course of a Monte Carlo numerical simulation: An abrupt jump in the values of $\uprho^{\star}$ is frequently observed [Fig. \ref{figura1sezione4_C} (b)].
 This is due to the roundish clusters that are progressively re-organising in such a way that they incorporate, on the average, more constituting hard infinitesimally--thin circular arcs: In correspondence to the rise in the values of $\uprho^{\star}$ there is a momentary fall in the values of $\uppsi_6$; this suggests a momentary re-organisation of the system that allows the incorporation of more hard infinitesimally--thin circular arcs into the same roundish cluster(s) [Fig. \ref{figura1sezione4_C} (c)].
 The lower-density branch directly forms from the isotropic phase [Fig. \ref{figura1sezione4_C} (a)].
 If pressure is sufficiently high, then it transforms into the higher-density branch after many MC cycles (Fig. \ref{figura1sezione4_C}).
 From that value of pressure, the higher-density branch can be continued up to higher pressure and down to lower pressure [Fig. \ref{figura1sezione4_C} (a)].
 One may assess the lower-density branch in Fig. \ref{figura1sezione4_C} (a) as an enduring metastable branch.
 However, the same assessment is applicable to the unique branch that is observed in Fig. \ref{figura1sezione4_A} and to the higher-density branch in Fig. \ref{figura1sezione4_C} (a) with respect to other, hypothesisable, even higher-density branches that insufficiently lengthy MC numerical simulations prevent from observing.
+Continuous incorporation and release of hard infinitesimally--thin circular arcs into or from roundish clusters are necessary to spontaneously attain and maintain an equilibrium ${\mathcal P}(n)$.
+In a cluster hexagonal phase, it is conceivable that the mechanisms of incorporation and release become increasingly less effective as $\uprho$ increases.
+Based on Figs. \ref{figura1sezione4_A}, \ref{figura1sezione4_B}, \ref{figura1sezione4_C}, it is presently unclear how an equilibrium cluster hexagonal phase should proceed towards the densest--known packing limit: Either continuously, via a gradual modification of ${\mathcal P}(n)$; or discontinuously, via a sequence of iso--structural first--order phase transitions, each phase at either side of the phase transition being a cluster hexagonal phase with its own ${\mathcal P}(n)$.
+The discontinuous behavior that is observed may well be an artificial effect due to the finite size of the systems that are considered in the MC numerical simulations which is further exacerbated by an (always looming) insufficiency of their duration.